 International Medical Graduates

-- Visit the Victorian Department of Health website for more specific information.
+- Victorian Department of Health and Human Services

 International Medical Graduate Q&A

 Moving to a new country can be daunting.
 It is not just about organising your requirements to start working, it is also about settling in to a new country and a new life.